soi-20/brains/_posts/2018-06-08-cool-startup.md

 ---
 layout: post
-title: "A Cool Startup"
+title: "Advices"
 description: ""
 date: 2018-06-08
 tags:
 comments: true
 ---

-Keep these in mind:

 99.9% VCs give useless advice.
+Listen carefully.

 Work on a problem that has an immediately useful solution, but has enormous potential for growth.